comShadowHarvy/conf/app/BACKUP_CENTRALIZED.md

 ## Overview

 The backup system has been updated to support centralized backup storage.
-All backup components (Docker images, Flatpak apps, credentials, and Git repositories) now get stored in a single timestamped directory for easy restoration.
+All backup components (Docker images, Flatpak apps, credentials, Docker Desktop MCP configuration, and Git repositories) now get stored in a single timestamped directory for easy restoration.

 ## New Directory Structure